ruediste/lap-infra/doc/src/infrastructure.md

     sudo docker save ubuntu:14.04 | vagrant ssh -- docker load

 in the vagrant directory.

-This starts the complete infrastructure.
-Create the infrastructure git repositories and you are done.

 # OLD
 On your seed machine, go to your git directory and do